-The Group generates revenues from selling tangible products, including GlocalMe portable Wi-Fi terminals and GlocalMe World Phone series, as well as SIM cards, to enterprise and retail customers and business partners.
+The Group generates revenues from selling tangible products, including GlocalMe portable Wi-Fi terminals, GlocalMe World Phone series, smartphones with GlocalMe Inside ("GMI") implemented, Internet-of-thing (IoT) models, as well as SIM cards, to enterprise and retail customers and business partners.
 Sales of terminals and data related products are recognized when control of promised goods is transferred to the customers, which generally occurs upon the acceptance of the goods by the customers.